 We provide you with several ways to manage Cookies:

-Our performance, functionality and targeting/advertising Cookies are not strictly necessary for the Sites to work but will provide you with a better browsing experience.
-You can delete or block these Cookies, but if you do this, you may have to manually adjust some preferences every time you visit the Sites and some features of the Sites may not work as intended.
-For example, you may not be able to visit certain areas of the Sites or you may not receive personalized information when you visit our Sites.
+Our performance, functionality and targeting/advertising Cookies are not strictly necessary for the Websites to work but will provide you with a better browsing experience.
+You can delete or block these Cookies, but if you do this, you may have to manually adjust some preferences every time you visit the Websites and some features of the Websites may not work as intended.
+For example, you may not be able to visit certain areas of the Websites or you may not receive personalized information when you visit our Websites.

 A. Control via your browser settings

 Most internet browsers are initially set up to automatically accept Cookies.
 If you do not want our website to store Cookies on your computer or device, you can change or adjust your browser or device settings to block Cookies or to alert you when Cookies are being sent to your device.